Matthew the Apostle: Ministry

 Early Church Fathers such as Irenaeus (Against Heresies 3.1.1) and Clement of Alexandria say that Matthew preached the gospel to the Jewish community in Judea, before going to other countries.
 Ancient writers are not in agreement as to which other countries these are, but almost all sources mention Ethiopia.
 This Ethiopia is more likely to be the region south of the Caspian Sea now known as ancient Persia than the modern nation of Ethiopia in Africa.
-(See also the Wikipedia article about the Aethiopian Sea.)
+(See also Aethiopian Sea.)

 The Catholic Church and the Orthodox Church each hold the tradition that Matthew died as a martyr, and the Babylonian Talmud appears to report his execution in Sanhedrin 43a.

 According to some traditions, while preaching in Ethiopia, Matthew converted, and then consecrated to God, Ephigenia of Ethiopia, the virgin daughter of King Egippus.
 When King Hirtacus succeeded Egippus, he asked the apostle if he could persuade Ephigenia to marry him.
 Matthew invited King Hirtacus to liturgy the following Sunday, where he rebuked the king for lusting after the girl, as she was a nun and therefore was the bride of Christ.
 The enraged King thus ordered his bodyguard to kill Matthew who stood at the altar, making him a martyr.